Dr. Wagner Jr.: Lucha Libre AAA Worldwide (2009–2013)

 In early 2012, Dr. Wagner Jr. started a rivalry with the invading El Consejo stable.
-On March 18 at Rey de Reyes, Wagner teamed with Electroshock and Heavy Metal losing to El Consejo members Máscara Año 2000 Jr., El Texano Jr. and Toscano, with Máscara Año 2000 Jr. pinning Wagner following outside interference.
+On March 18, at Rey de Reyes, Wagner, Electroshock and Heavy Metal lost to El Consejo members Máscara Año 2000 Jr., El Texano Jr. and Toscano, with Máscara Año 2000 Jr. pinning Wagner following outside interference.
 The following month, Wagner made peace with Silver King as the two came together to battle El Consejo.
-On August 5 in the main event of Triplemanía XX, Wagner Jr. defeated Máscara Año 2000 Jr. in a Mask vs. Mask match, forcing his rival to unmask himself.
+On August 5, in the main event of Triplemanía XX, Dr. Wagner Jr. defeated Máscara Año 2000 Jr. in a mask vs. mask Lucha de Apuestas, forcing his rival to unmask himself.
 In early 2013, Wagner Jr., claiming dissatisfaction with his position in AAA, left the promotion for a several-month-long stint with El Hijo del Santo's Todo X el Todos promotion, only to return in May in time for Triplemanía XXI.
-At the event, Dr. Wagner Jr. teamed with Electroshock, La Parka and Octagón to defeat Canek, Máscara Año 2000, Universo 2000 and Villano IV in an eight-man tag team match.
-Afterwards, the relationship between Wagner and AAA once again broke down with Wagner taking public potshots at the promotion.
+At the event, Dr. Wagner Jr. teamed with Electroshock, La Parka and Octagón to defeat Canek, Máscara Año 2000, Universo 2000 and Villano IV.
+Afterwards, the relationship between Wagner and AAA once again broke down, with Wagner taking public potshots at the promotion.

-Independent circuit (2013–present)
+Independent circuit (2013–2014)

 On November 17, 2013, Wagner Jr. returned to CMLL at a small event in Naucalpan, confronting and challenging Mr. Niebla.
 For the past weeks, Wagner had teased "invading" CMLL and settling his score with the likes of Atlantis and Último Guerrero.
 In July 2014, Wagner worked a tour of Japan, during which he wrestled for Tokyo Gurentai and women's wrestling promotion World Wonder Ring Stardom.